jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/3_Work_Strucutre.typ

 To the best knowledge of the author, effort has been made throughout this work to identify situations where assumptions might not be immediately evident to readers.
 When such instances were recognized, the author attempted to establish appropriate justification to support scientific transparency and enhance reader comprehension.
 These documented assumptions serve as the foundation upon which results are derived, presented, and interpreted within their respective chapters.
 The decision to furnish background information for each topic stems from the broad scope of the research.
-Given the diversity of subjects covered, readers cannot reasonably be expected to possess comprehensive knowledge of all fundamental aspects.
+Due to the diversity of subjects covered, readers cannot reasonably be expected to possess comprehensive knowledge of all fundamental aspects.
 Readers with expertise in structural engineering will likely find the beam modeling background detailed in @chap_4_2 familiar from their prior education and experience.
-Similarly, those well-versed in numerical optimization will recognize the fundamental principles demonstrated in @chap_4_3 from their existing knowledge base.
+Similarly, those well-versed in numerical optimization will recognize the underlying principles demonstrated in @chap_4_3 from their existing knowledge base.
 Conversely, readers from other disciplines might require additional theoretical foundations beyond what these chapters contain.
 The research encompasses various interconnected subjects, including: